This material is adapted from Amy Jo’s teleclass, “The 5 Biggest Mistakes Couples Make When It Comes to Sex… and What to Do About It.”

 Read part 5

 If you’re struggling with blame and guilt in your relationship and find it difficult to deal with on your own, join us on February 4th for a 6-week coaching circle called Bringing Sexy Back.
-In my 6-week program you will join other individuals and couples who want to break through communication and internal issues to revitalize the spark in their relationships.
+In my 6-session virtual masterclass you will break through communication and internal issues to revitalize the spark in your relationship.